bitbar/test-samples/appium/sample-scripts/python/README.md

 To configure this script for testing your own app, in addition to the common settings done above, you need to change the following values.

-* appPackage - your application's package
+* appPackage - Java package of the Android app you want to run

-* appActivity - the main activity of your app
+* appActivity - activity name for the Android activity you want to launch from your package.
+Typically this is the main activity.

 ## Tips

-* To run tests against your previous app you can simply set your testdroid_app desired capability value to 'latest'.
+* To run tests against your previous app you can simply set your testdroid_app desired capability value to 'latest'

 ## License